RobbinLawJavaScript/next-react-demos/bf-react-next-intro/ac-components-intro/docs/steps-to-create-a-next-react-project.md

 # Steps to Create a Next/React Project
+# Also Creating a Simple Component and Consuming It

 - See if `create-next-app` is on this machine.
   - Start a terminal session and on the command line type:
   - `create-next-app --version`
-  - If a version comes back it is installed already, no need to do next step.
+  - If a version comes back it is installed already, no need to do next step, unless you want the latest version.
 - Install the latest version of `create-next-app` globally.
   - Start a terminal session and on the command line type:
   - `npm install -g create-next-app@latest`
 - Create and Run a templated Next.js Project
-  - Right mouse click on the directory where you want the project and choose:
+  - Right mouse click on the directory where you want to place the new project and choose:
   - `Open In Integrated Terminal`.
   - Create the project by running the following in the terminal:
   - `npx create-next-app src`
+  - Answer NO to all 4 questions, and leave the import alias as default.
   - Go in to the new project folder:
   - `cd src`
+  - Install the material library with the following:
+  - `npm install @mui/material @emotion/react @emotion/styled`
   - Install all dependencies:
   - `npm install`
   - Run the project: